shnewto/fools-march/fire_bend/townfolk.md

 - marta's is pissed at Bor Amblecrown, and wants to see if there's anyone else interesting out there. potenital new friends / partners...
 -

+not a given that the adventurers will fight the sentient choas elemental. they may help usher in madness by helping them. (that'd be craaaazy and prob fun.) but. if that's the case, the townfolk may end up being a "last batle". the true heros to stop them...

 ## Osborn Brushgather, the school teacher
 - Halfling, pale skinned blue eyes
 - Black hair, ponytale